yonaskolb/Stylist/README.md

   print("An error occured while loading or parsing the file") }
 ```
-If an error occurs at any time the `parsingError` callback will be called with a `StylistError`, which will tell you exactly what went wrong including any formatting errors on invalid references.
-This means you can save an invalid file without worrying that things will blow up.
+If an error occurs at any time the `parsingError` callback will be called with a `ThemeError`, which will tell you exactly what went wrong including any formatting errors on invalid references.
+This means you can save an invalid theme without worrying that things will blow up.

 To stop watching the file, you can call `stop()` on the `FileWatcher` that is returned`